Keyboard shortcuts

 • Assign named operators (not anonymous brand posting).

-• Publish market thesis threads with substantive context.
+• Publish thesis threads with settlement logic and clear assumptions.

 2) X (Crypto/Finance Twitter) for Distribution Velocity